 3. Pre-meditated and impromptu research.

-Now I’ll give you a secret from the tech.romantic playbook.
+Now I’ll give you a secret from my playbook.
 An interaction is made meaningful between two people when there’s a connection.
 From a company’s perspective, that might mean having knowledge about their latest innovations, projects – etc. They came to SXSW for these conversations.
 It’s up to you to research what they’re interested in, and then bring it up in conversation.

 Earlier, I gave you a list of all the companies at the trade show and job market.
 That’s a great place to start.
 But in actuality, you’ll be attending all these events and seeing companies from all over who’s attendance you couldn’t have predicted.
 This is where impromptu research comes in.